-UPDATE ON CONTINUING THE JOURNEY TO OPEN HBC, May 28, 2020
+UPDATE ON CONTINUING THE JOURNEY AT HBC JULY 30, 2020

 If you are not currently receiving church-wide emails from Heritage and would like to please let us know HERE.
 You can also stay informed thru our Facebook and Instagram by clicking the icon buttons on the top right of this page.